 Why Should You Embrace Zero Trust?

-Endpoints, resources, and data are everywhere, and the benefits of the cloud are quickly overtaking reliance on on-premises technology.
-Securing cloud environments means investing in technologies that will prevent data breaches while helping users stay satisfied and productive, and today, zero trust is the only security paradigm today that can offer that.
+The benefits of the cloud increasingly outstrip on-premises technology.
+Securing cloud environments means investing in technologies that will prevent data breaches while helping users stay satisfied and productive, and today, zero trust is the only security paradigm that can offer that.

 According to Cybersecurity Insiders, 72% of organizations are prioritizing zero trust adoption.
 They understand that archaic, siloed security tools simply don’t have the capacity or scalability to protect all your cloud resources, wherever they’re being accessed from.

-As you evaluate zero trust offerings, keep something in mind: any vendor can say they offer zero trust.
+As you evaluate zero trust offerings, remember that any vendor can say they offer zero trust.
 Many vendors bolt a cloud platform onto a legacy network appliance and call it “cloud ready.”
-You need a partner with a zero trust solution that was built in the cloud, for the cloud.
+You need a partner with a zero trust solution that’s cloud native: built in the cloud, for the cloud.

 How Zscaler Can Help